Chase Freedom Rise℠

 Pros

-- Earn 1.5% cash back on all purchases while establishing credit
+- 1.5% cash back on all purchases with no cap

-- Free credit score monitoring via Chase Credit Journey
+- Free credit score monitoring through Chase Credit Journey

 Cons